bylexus/pcms/REWRITE.md

 3. deliver the processed file (from cache, as there IS now a cached variant) to the client

-The cache is just a directory (configurable in the pcms-config.yaml, `cacheDir` in the `server` section) that keeps the rendered / processed files.
+The cache is just a directory (configurable in the pcms-config.yaml, `cache_dir` in the `server` section) that keeps the rendered / processed files.

 ### handle file requests